chochain/tensorForth/README.md

       + Dialect=C++14
       + CUDA=5.2 or above (depends on your GPU)
       + Optimization=O2 or O3
+    build project

 #### tensorForth command line options
-After successful build, ~/tests/ten4 is your executable with the following command line options
+If all goes well, some warnings aside, ~/tests/ten4 is your executable.
+The following command line options are avilable
 <pre>
     \-h             - list all GPU id and their properties
     \-d device_id   - select GPU device id